-Since I love Greek cuisine so much, I’ve pulled together a list of 25 Greek Christmas recipes that the whole family can enjoy.
+Since I love Greek recipes so much, I’ve pulled together a list of 25 Greek Christmas recipes the whole family can enjoy.

 So whatever Greek Christmas treats you’re looking for, you should be able to find something here to satisfy your craving.